Skip to content

 Your insurance may cover the cost of kennels or a cattery if you can’t look after your pet.
 There’s usually a maximum annual limit.

-This offers protection if your dog harms another dog or person and you find yourself liable for compensation or legal fees.
+Dog lifetime insurance offers protection if your dog harms another dog or person and you find yourself liable for compensation or legal fees.
 Liability cover is often £1 million or more.
-This cover doesn’t apply to cats – they have the freedom to roam, which means their owners aren’t liable for their actions.
+This cover doesn’t apply to lifetime cat insurance.
+Cats have the freedom to roam, which means their owners aren’t liable for their actions.

 Dental cover

-This is unlikely to cover routine dental treatment but will cover your pet in the event of an accident or illness affecting its teeth.
+Lifetime pet insurance will likely cover your pet in the event of an accident or illness affecting its teeth.
+However, routine dental treatment is unlikely to be covered.

 Compensation if your pet is lost or stolen